By Jeremy Blain

 There is also an increased need for easy to use collaborative learning tools which are mirroring the changing structures within organisations, such as the globally dispersed teams, the changing employee profiles, and mobile workforces.
 It is estimated that, today, more than half of those trained across the Asia Pacific region have used informal learning tools such as videoconferencing, group meet apps, social networking sites, wikis, blogs, forums and video through the internet.
 The amazing thing is, the world is just starting to fully explore technology in learning.
 Imagine the possibilities given its growing potential.

 POWERinU Training and Coaching, Philippines, Inc. is the partner of CEGOS Asia-Pacific in the Philippines in offering unbeatable digital learning solutions!
-Jeremy Blain serves as the Regional Managing Director for CEGOS APAC.
+Jeremy Blain was the Regional Managing Director before for CEGOS APAC.

 Email [email protected] to connect with POWERinU now!